phoenix-artistrys/server-one/README.md

 Each slash represents a folder.
 The name of the folder/files comes after.

+For more info on how computer file systems work: https://www.codecademy.com/resources/docs/general/file-paths#

 # How to download

 Right click on the file you want and click "download linked file".